DevDigression/Be-There/README.md

 ### Jobs Progression
 - Users can search for jobs related to their current position and obtain information about these career fields
 - Users will be given a list of the top five most commonly held positions by others with that current career;
-clicking the 'find job' button will perform a 'Job Locations' search for that specific job
+clicking the 'Find This Job' button will perform a 'Job Locations' search for that specific job

 ![alt text](https://github.com/DevDigression/Be-There/blob/master/img/Be%20There%20Jobs%20Progression.gif "Be There Jobs Progression")

+## Technologies

+- HTML5
+- CSS3
+- Javascript/jQuery
+- d3.js

 This app comprehensively utilizes the frontend technologies of HTML5, CSS3, and Javascript, with the addition of jQuery for ease of functionality